-Overview
+A. Overview

-The University of North Dakota School of Medicine and Health Sciences (UND SMHS) has a responsibility to society to graduate the best possible healthcare providers.
-All graduates of this institution must use professional knowledge, skills, and attitudes to function in a wide variety of health care settings and to render a wide spectrum of patient care.
-The technical standards are designed to ensure the graduation of capable, well rounded and appropriately trained health care providers.
-(Each professional program may have additional technical standards specific to the requirements of the program.)
-In order to fulfill this responsibility, UND SMHS has established six areas of competency that must be sufficiently developed to participate in, and to graduate from a professional program.
+This policy describes the technical standards essential for students in biomedical sciences, clinical & translational science, and the health professions of medicine, occupational therapy, physical therapy, physician assistant, medical laboratory science, athletic training and public health.
+The University of North Dakota School of Medicine and Health Sciences (UNDSMHS) has a responsibility to society to graduate the best possible healthcare providers and scientists.
+All graduates of this institution must use professional knowledge, skills, and attitudes to function in a wide variety of settings.

+All graduates of the health professions must be able to function in a variety of health care settings and render a wide spectrum of patient care.
+The technical standards are designed to ensure the graduation of capable, well-rounded, and appropriately trained biomedical scientists, clinical & translational scientists, and health care providers.
+(Each program may have additional technical standards specific to the requirements of the program.)